logancyang/obsidian-copilot/README.md

 - Online prompt library access
 - Unlimited context, i.e. very long notes, a collection of notes or the entire vault
 - Integration with more LLMs, including open-source and local ones.

+## FAQ (please read before submitting an issue)
+- You need access to GPT-4 **API** to use it in this plugin!
+If you don't have API access, you will see an error "model not found".
+  - A common misunderstanding I see is that some think they have access to GPT-4 API when they get ChatGPT plus subscription.
+That is not true.
+You still need to get access to GPT-4 API to use the GPT-4 model in this plugin.
+Please check if you can successfully use your model in the OpenAI playground first https://platform.openai.com/playground?mode=chat&model=gpt-4.
+If not, you can apply for GPT-4 API access here https://openai.com/waitlist/gpt-4-api

 ## 🔔 Note
 - The chat history is not saved by default.
 Please use "**Save as Note**" to save it.
 The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.